mhergoorgenian/Unity-Touch/README.md

 # Unity
-move object with touch
+move object with touch.
-this code work for AR vuforia touch movement
+this code work for AR vuforia touch movement.